Oltda/capstone_udacity/README.md

 Frontend has not yet been implemented.

-To obtain the access token test the application in Postman please visit the following url:
+To obtain an access token to test the application in Postman please visit the following url:

 https://dans-warehouse-app.herokuapp.com/authorization/url

-and click on the link provided which will either redirect you to Auth0 Login or provide you with authorization token
+and click on the link provided which will either redirect you to Auth0 Login where you can enter the following credentials for two different roles:

 CREDENTIALS